 Community Instructor: Humaira Lateef, MD, FAAFP, CCMS, DipABLM

-Throughout the class, we will explore the significance of traditional foods tied to this celebration, while also learning about the history of Beltane and how this seasonal ritual has been lost and rediscovered over time.
+Throughout the class, we will explore the history of this cultural tradition while practicing gratitude and embracing the unique talents that weave communities together.
 No prior cooking experience is needed.
 Just come ready to enjoy, learn, and connect around the table.

 Community Instructor: Hannah Steusloff

 Learn how to create your own cake pops from start to finish and make two dozen (24) to enjoy with family and friends at home.
-This month, we’ll be using white and chocolate cake while focusing on cheerful spring-inspired designs.
+This month, we’ll be using white and chocolate cake.

 During class, you’ll learn techniques for rolling cake balls, dipping them for a smooth finish, and decorating with creative details.
 Along the way, we’ll share tips for achieving the right texture, preventing cracks and slips, and creating cake pops that look just as good as they taste.